-9. CWP-18 recommended that the modification to the boundary between major fishing areas south of Australia should be implemented immediately as Australia (the only major country affected) has agreed.
+10. CWP-18 recommended that the modification to the boundary between major fishing areas south of Australia should be implemented immediately as Australia (the only major country affected) has agreed.
 CWP also recommended that FAO should follow up the recommendation concerning modification to the boundary between areas 51 and 57 between India and Sri Lanka in order to have this implemented as soon as possible.
+(Para.123)

-10. CWP recommended that a table of terminology used by different organisations should be prepared by FAO based on input from the regional organisations.
+11. CWP recommended that a table of terminology relating to the Precautionary Approach used by different organisations should be prepared by FAO based on input from the regional organisations.
 This document should be available for the Expert consultation of the Precautionary Approach: Tuna Biological and Technological Research.
 This meeting is planned in March 2000.
+(Para.145)